Regular marijuana seeds

 The ratio for male-to-female growth with regular seeds is around 1-to-1 (approximately 66% female).
 When you start growing, it’s in your best interest to just assume that 50% of the seeds will end up female.
 You should germinate a few extra seeds to make up for all the males that you’ll discard later on during the early flowering period.

 A number of different variables determine whether regular seeds are better suited to some growers than feminized seeds.
-The conditions of the grow, the amount of time and space available, one's preferred choice, and the overall level of expertise all come into play.
+The conditions of the grow, the amount of time and space available, one’s preferred choice, and the overall level of expertise all come into play.
 If you want to breed cannabis and produce new seeds, then you need both male and female plants, which would require regular seeds.
 If you have no interest in breeding and you just want to have some outstanding bud, then feminized seeds might be a better choice.
+Download my free marijuana grow bible for tips about making your own marijuana seeds.

 Feminized marijuana seeds